 A thermal bed pad is also a must.
 Thermarest self inflating mats work well in the cold and can be packed small for space saving purposes.
 Thermarest foam matting is also recommended to supplement the self inflating mat and has the additional benefit of protecting the sleeping bag against the ground.

 Bivy bag or Tent is also part of the compulsory gear.
-We would recommend you err towards a bivy bag over a tent as it is far more manageable when time is of the essence.
+We would recommend you err towards a bivy bag (Outdoor Research) over a tent as it is far more manageable when time is of the essence.
 Bivy Bags with poles providing space around the head might be considered, but for many might actually be a phaff you could do without.

 Camelbak bladder or similar stored next to your back in a rucksack insulated with your down jacket has worked for many in this race.
 Highly recommend this to all with added insulation cover around the drink tube.
 In addition, we would recommend carrying at least 2 quality thermos flasks (Stanley) on the sled.
 Fill up at each checkpoint and all being well you won't need to stop to make water on route.